tannerdolby/eleventy-photo-gallery/CONTRIBUTING.md

 3. Install dependencies: `npm install`

 4. Update `_data/gallery.json` to include the appropiate image metadata for new images added.
+The fields after `linkToAuthor` must be provided in order to use the `respimg` utility for transforming images at build-time.

 ```json
 [